 Replacing a CMOS battery

 The key to replacing your CMOS battery is making sure you purchase the correct battery.
 You will need to open up your PC to get to the battery.
-Make sure to unplug the computer before opening it up.
+Check your PC’s manual for the best way to do this.
+Generally, this is a pretty simple task.
+Important: Make sure to unplug the computer before opening it up.

 Next, remove the CMOS battery from the motherboard.
-It will look like the picture at the beginning of this post and will be in a holder on your motherboard.
-After you have the battery, you can either write down all the information listed on the battery, or you can just take the battery with you when looking to buy a new one.
+It will look like the picture at the beginning of this post and will be seated on your motherboard.
+After you have the battery, you can either write down all the information listed on the battery, or you can simply take the battery with you when looking to buy a new one.
 While at the store, try to find the closest possible match.
 Try to get a battery with the same voltage.